arezazadeh/CapstoneProjectOnDiabetes/README.md

 ### 1.3.4 Analyzing Model Performance Based On The Confusion Matrix

-1. **RandomForest** and **GaussianNB** have the highest number of True Negatives (16324 and 16363 respectively), indicating that they are quite good at identifying the negative class.
+1. **RandomForest** and **GaussianNB** have the highest number of True Negatives (16324 and 16363 respectively), indicating that they are good at identifying the negative class.
 However, RandomForest has a lower number of False Negatives and more True Positives compared to GaussianNB.

 2. **LogisticRegression** and **DecisionTree** have balanced performance with a lower number of False Positives (2066 and 2118, respectively) compared to other models like AdaBoost and GradientBoost.